georchestra/georchestra/migrations/19.12/README.md

 ```

 If anything goes wrong during the upgrade process, you can rollback thanks to the above backup (always inserting users first, or the `memberOf` overlay won't work !).

+## Datadir migration

+The `security proxy`, `console` and `geonetwork` applications have had several important changes in their configuration files.
+We provide a [diff](https://gist.github.com/fvanderbiest/e3afb00cd47a406cddaa2991d7171d01) to make your mind between starting from a fresh one, or upgrading yours.

 ## Frontend